10 small business trends you need to know about to make the most of 2021.

 So how do you give that custom touch—automatically?

 Take your process for responding to inquiries, for example.
-Personalized automation can help you respond ASAP with a beautifully designed brochure that gives your inquiry a way to learn more about your business and select the services they’re interested in—right when they’re most likely to book you.
+Personalized client workflow automation software can help you respond ASAP with a beautifully designed brochure that gives your inquiry a way to learn more about your business and select the services they’re interested in—right when they’re most likely to book you.
 You can even customize the look and feel of the email message before it goes out and the time delay for when your inquiry receives it so that it feels like it’s coming directly from you.

 7. Investing in business education and guidance will continue to grow.